 If inter- and transdisciplinarity is important to you and your work, know that you too can co-organise your session as an Inter- and Transdisciplinary Session.
 Read on to discover how!

-The skeleton programme for the 2019 General Assembly currently features three ITS themes and a general open call for ITS sessions:
+The skeleton programme for the 2020 General Assembly currently features four ITS themes and a general open call for ITS sessions:

 To propose a session in one of the planned inter- and transdisciplinary themes, follow these simple steps:

-- Suggest a new session (within one of the four ITS options)
+- Suggest a new session (within one of the five ITS options)

 - Choose a Programme Group that will be the scientific leader.
-For example, if you choose BG, your session will be listed in the programme as ITS/BG
+For example, if you choose Biogeosciences (BG), your session will be listed in the programme as ITS/BG

 - Suggest more Programme Groups for co-organisation in the comment box

-Peter and Susanne, are looking forward to a strong inter- and transdisciplinary programme at the 2019 General Assembly.
+The EGU programme committee is looking forward to a strong inter- and transdisciplinary programme at the 2020 General Assembly.
 But they need your help to achieve this!

-The EGU’s 2018 General Assembly, takes place in Vienna from 7 to 12 April, 2019.
-For more news about the upcoming General Assembly, you can also follow the official hashtag, #EGU19, on our social media channels.
+The EGU’s 2020 General Assembly, takes place in Vienna from 3 to 8 May, 2020.
+For more news about the upcoming General Assembly, you can also follow the official hashtag, #EGU20, on our social media channels.